 The company's aim with the Moto G line is to bring those features you’d normally expect on high-end phones to a cheaper handset.
 It’s never going to be the same experience as buying a genuinely high-end phone, but it does allow you to get a taste of those top-end features without spending a fortune.

-To that end, Motorola has brought to the Moto G6 the 18:9 display ratio we’ve seen on several top-end phones in the past 18 months or so from the Samsung Galaxy S8 to the LG G6, Huawei P20 to the Asus Zenfone 5, to an affordable handset.
+To that end, Motorola has brought to the Moto G6 an 18:9 display ratio, similar to what we’ve seen on numerous higher-end phones recently from the Samsung Galaxy S9 to the iPhone XS, OnePlus 6T and beyond.

 And the display isn’t the only flagship-esque feature, with other firsts for the Moto G line including a dual-sensor camera on the rear, fast charging and more features you’d normally see on high-end phones.